ahawkins/api_guides/readme.md

 `ApiGuides` is a simple static generator based off Docco.
 It is specifically designed to handle writing documentation for HTTP APIs, however it should be flexible enough to work in many other situations as well.
-The generator will create HTML, CSS, an optional logo image inside a directory.
+The generator will create HTML, CSS, and an optional logo image inside a directory.
 You can deploy the site using any web server or Heroku if you like.